greatspn/SOURCES/README.md

 ### Citing GreatSPN:

-To cite the GreatSPN framework, please use this reference [PDF](https://iris.unito.it/retrieve/handle/2318/1624717/295450/Amparore-trivedi-chapter.pdf):
+To cite the GreatSPN framework, please use this reference: [(PDF)](https://iris.unito.it/retrieve/handle/2318/1624717/295450/Amparore-trivedi-chapter.pdf)

 ```
 @incollection{bib:30YearsOfGreatSPN,